The Scorion e-portfolio system within HBO-ICT at the HvA

 Functions of e-portfolio system

 Arthur Jedeloo, Lecturer Business, IT & Management says: "We have a clear idea about the function of e-portfolio.
 For us, e-portfolio is a learning tool for students to give feedback, feedup and feedforward.
 Students are able to see their own progress and link it to standards/criteria against which they are assessed.
-It is also important that the teacher and/or coach is able to track the student".
+It is also important that the lecturer and/or coach is able to monitor the student."

 Berends adds, "We also have data points that allow us to track the student's development".
 These data points are also assessed: it is always assessed whether the student scores below, at or above level.
 Here, it is important that the decision committee is empowered to ultimately do a summative assessment.
 The decision committee is responsible for making decisions regarding the assessment and evaluation of students.
 It decides whether a student meets the set assessment criteria and whether they are fit to move on to the next stage of their programme or obtain a degree.
 They have a dashboard where all information (the learning outcomes) is presented in a very accessible way.
 "With our e-portfolio system, you are able to properly collect all the data points and relate them to the learning outcomes."